voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 Each rule enforces traceability conventions in your code.
 Below is a summary of each rule exposed by this plugin.

-In addition to the core `@story` and `@req` annotations, the plugin also understands `@implements` for code that fulfills requirements from multiple stories—for example, a consuming project might use a path like
+In addition to the core `@story` and `@req` annotations, the plugin also understands `@supports` for code that fulfills requirements from multiple stories—for example, a consuming project might use a path like
-`@implements docs/stories/010.0-PAYMENTS.story.md#REQ-PAYMENTS-REFUND`
+`@supports docs/stories/010.0-PAYMENTS.story.md#REQ-PAYMENTS-REFUND`
-to indicate that a given function implements a particular requirement from a payments story document within that project’s own `docs/stories` tree.
-For a detailed explanation of `@implements` behavior and validation, see [Migration Guide](migration-guide.md) (section **3.1 Multi-story @implements annotations**).
+to indicate that a given function supports a particular requirement from a payments story document within that project’s own `docs/stories` tree.
+For a detailed explanation of `@supports` behavior and validation, see [Migration Guide](migration-guide.md) (section **3.1 Multi-story @supports annotations**).
 Additional background on multi-story semantics is available in the project’s internal rule documentation, which is intended for maintainers rather than end users.

 The `prefer-implements-annotation` rule is an **opt-in migration helper** that is disabled by default and **not** part of any built-in preset.
-It can be enabled and given a severity like `"warn"` or `"error"` using normal ESLint rule configuration when you want to gradually encourage multi-story `@implements` usage.
+It can be enabled and given a severity like `"warn"` or `"error"` using normal ESLint rule configuration when you want to gradually encourage multi-story `@supports` usage.
 Detailed behavior and migration guidance are documented in the project’s internal rule documentation, which is targeted at maintainers; typical end users can rely on the high-level guidance in this API reference and the [Migration Guide](migration-guide.md).

 ### traceability/require-story-annotation

 Description: Ensures every function declaration has a JSDoc comment with an `@story` annotation referencing the related user story.
-When you adopt multi-story `@implements` annotations, this rule also accepts `@implements` as an alternative way to prove story coverage, so either `@story` or at least one `@implements` tag will satisfy the presence check.
+When you adopt multi-story `@supports` annotations, this rule also accepts `@supports` as an alternative way to prove story coverage, so either `@story` or at least one `@supports` tag will satisfy the presence check.
 When run with `--fix`, the rule inserts a single-line placeholder JSDoc `@story` annotation above missing functions, methods, TypeScript declare functions, and interface method signatures using a built-in template aligned with Story 008.0.
 This template is currently fixed but structured for future configurability, and fixes are strictly limited to adding this placeholder annotation without altering the function body or changing any runtime behavior.
 Selective enabling of different auto-fix behaviors (such as applying fixes only to certain scopes or node types) is planned for a future version.

 Options: